2016-2017 DOI Rulemaking Activity

 any disclosure of personally identifiable financial information and only in situations where the licensee's practices and policies

 regarding disclosure have not changed since the last notice sent to their customer.
-The temporary and proposed rule will also
+The rule also

 will be received.